Saraakallio

 Susanna Salo

 The legacy today of this historical continuity is the availability to us of Louhi, incarnated in Kalevalaic runic songs, for healing and for assistance in our life journeys.
-She continues to be, as Kailo refers her, the “shamanising healer-midwife-spiritual leader”.
-(1) I will review shamanic means of contact with her so in my next post, of which this section has been a partial preview.
+She continues to be, as Kailo refers to her, the “shamanising healer-midwife-spiritual leader”.
+(1) I will review shamanic means of contact with her in my next post, of which this section has been a partial preview.

 Works Cited